classner/DijkstraIndexing.jl/README.md

 @dsindex b = A[0];
 @assert b == 0

-# Use it on sections of code and with arbitrary nested or range expressions.
+# Use it on sections of code and with arbitrary nested or slice expressions.
 B = range(1, 2);
 @dsindex begin
   c = A[B[0+1]-1];